ALib C++ Library

 But what are the message arguments used for in exceptions and what arguments should be added to exception entries?
 The answer is that this is completely use-case specific.
 For example, the provided arguments might help to implement an exception handler that mitigates the situation by being enabled to analyse in detail what happened.

-In addition, when using the debug- and release-logging facilities provided with module ALox , exceptions can be comfortably logged with static method LogTools::Exception .
-In the latter case, during development, a very helpful and comfortable feature is that each exception entry collected during unwinding the call stack is "clickable" in an IDE's output window, so that the source code that created an entry can be displayed and analysed right away.
+Of course, all exceptions thrown by ALib itself adheres to this scheme.
+To support the generation of human-readable exception descriptions, a ready to use formatting feature is given with overloaded methods Exception::Format.
+In addition, when using the debug- and release-logging facilities provided with module ALox, exceptions can be comfortably logged with static method LogTools::Exception.
+In the latter case, during development, a very helpful and comfortable feature is that each exception entry collected during unwinding the call stack is "clickable" in an IDE's output window, so that the source code that created an entry can be displayed and analyzed right away.

 2.2.5 Catching Exceptions, Adding Information, Rethrowing